When Frictions are Fractional: Rough Noise in High-Frequency Data: Model

-On an abstract level, the statistical problem we are facing in this paper is a deconvolution problem: given a semimartingale signal $X$ and rough signal $Z$, how can we recover the two (or certain interesting components of the two, such as volatility) based on observing their sum $Y=X+Z$.
-The following result, due to \citeA{Cheridito01} and \citeA{vanZanten07}, puts a constraint on the identifiability of the (smoother) semimartingale signal: \bprop Assume that $Y$ is an mfBM, that is, $Y=X+Z$ where $X=\si B$ and $Z= \rho B^H$ for some $\rho,\si\in(0,\infty)$, $B$ is a Brownian motion and $B^H$ is an independent fBM with Hurst parameter $H\in(0,\frac12)$.
+On an abstract level, the statistical problem we are facing in this paper is a deconvolution problem: given a semimartingale process $X$ and rough process $Z$, how can we recover the two (or certain components of the two, such as volatility) based on observing their sum $Y=X+Z$.
+The next result, which follows from \cite[Corollary 2.2]{vanZanten07}, puts a constraint on the identifiability of the (smoother) semimartingale signal: \bprop Assume that $Y$ is an mfBM, that is, $Y=X+Z$ where $X=\si B$ and $Z= \rho B^H$ for some $\rho,\si\in(0,\infty)$, $B$ is a Brownian motion and $B^H$ is an independent fBM with Hurst parameter $H\in(0,\frac12)$.
 For any $T>0$, the laws of $(Y_t)_{t\in[0,T]}$ and $(Z_t)_{t\in[0,T]}$ are mutually equivalent if $H\in(0,\frac14)$ and mutually singular if $H\in [\frac14,\frac12)$. \eprop In other words, if $H\in(0,\frac14)$, due to the roughness of the noise, there is no way to consistently estimate $\si$ on a finite time interval.
 This is conceptually similar to the fact that the finite-variation part of a semimartingale cannot be estimated consistently in finite time if there is a Brownian component.
 We will comment on possible pathways to estimate $\si$ if $H<\frac14$ in Section~\ref{sec:disc}.